A "No-Working" Space

 Programming & Access

-Programming is aggressive and experimental, focusing on genres like Sludge, Noise Rock, and Punk that are often priced out of larger venues.
-It strictly adheres to an inclusive economic model with affordable tickets ($15-$20) and frequent "Pay What You Can" (PWYC) options.
+Programming leaned experimental, favoring genres like Sludge, Noise Rock, and Punk that get priced out of larger venues.
+Tickets stayed cheap, in the $15 to $20 range, with frequent "Pay What You Can" (PWYC) nights.
+Entry was often through a back door in the alley rather than the Kingsway storefront.